 California has a large economy.
-Still, the rainstorm in 2017 Feb caused \$700M in damage and California had to beg MF Trump for emergency finds.
+Still, the rainstorm in 2017 Feb caused \$700M in damage and California had to beg MF Trump for emergency funds.
 Why?
-Because California channels its tax revenues to public education (for a cognitive challenged population), to give free healthcare (for a large segment that has negative worth) and only than allocates that the compact of the control of the control of the pix.
+Because California channels its tax revenues to public education (for a cognitive challenged population), to give free healthcare (for a large segment that has negative worth) and only than allocates the contract of the property of t